 The ExperiencePlus!
 Camino de Santiago tour has always begun in Roncesvalles, which is home to one of the earliest pilgrims’ hospices, founded by the Bishop of Pamplona in 1127, on the entire route.
 Roncesvalles is the main point of departure for pilgrims entering northern Spain from France.

 From there to Santiago, the 544 miles (875 km) route has remained largely unchanged because, of course, we follow a pre-existing route.
 To be clear, the cycling route stays close to the official walking path, which contains a large percentage of dirt track.
-On our bike tour we stay on paved roads – which still are considered part of the Camino, but they are not the route that pilgrims walk.
-Throughout the years, and as the Camino has gained popularity, some of the smaller paved routes we use have seen more “pilgrim traffic” which is actually a benefit to the area.
+On our bike tour we stay on paved roads – which still are considered part of the Camino, but they are not the same place that pilgrims are walking.
+Throughout the years and as the Camino has gained popularity some of the smaller paved routes we use have seen more “pilgrim traffic” which is actually a benefit to the area.
 The infrastructure for the pilgrims has improved tremendously.
 In the early 2000s the fountains in some of the smaller town squares were broken and abandoned.
-Today, they are remodeled and providing respite to pilgrims who travel to Spain from across the globe.
+Today, they are remodeled and refreshing pilgrims who are traveling through from all over the world.

 As with the Best of Provence and Bike Across Italy, road development and hotels have had the largest impact on the ExperiencePlus!
 Camino itinerary.
 Main roads along the Camino that were once heavily trafficked and avoided at all costs, have been (re)integrated into the route thanks to new road-building that diverts traffic onto bypasses and larger highways.